 A mortgage is a home loan that uses the home as collateral.
 Most are set up to be paid off over 15 or 30 years.
 Most borrowers end up paying one-twelfth of their annual bill for taxes and insurance with each payment.
 That money is set aside in an escrow account and the tax and insurance payments are made on time by the mortgage servicer.

-People with flawed credit can qualify for mortgages, but with higher rates and stricter terms.
+People with flawed credit can still qualify for mortgages, but with higher rates and stricter terms.
 These loans are called subprime or nonprime mortgages.
 Most subprime mortgages are legitimate, but a subset of them, called predatory loans, harm borrowers.